 Primary researcher: Majid Afshar, MD, MSCR, assistant professor, Department of Medicine, UW School of Medicine and Public Health

 Evaluating the Utility of Thermal Imaging in Diagnosing Cellulitis for Lower Extremity Complaints in the Emergency Department

-The main purpose of the study is to determine the temperature gradient between affected and unaffected legs in patients with cellulitis and compare the difference in temperature between cases of cellulitis and pseudocellulitis.
+Aim: This study aims to determine the temperature gradient between affected and unaffected legs in patients with cellulitis and compare the difference in temperature between cases of cellulitis and pseudocellulitis.
 A secondary purpose is to assess the impact of thermal imaging data on diagnostic assessments of potential cellulitis cases when added to standard techniques.
-For questions, please contact Dr. Michael Pulia.

 Improving Patient Classification and Outcome Measurement in Traumatic Brain Injury

 Background: Traumatic brain injury (TBI) is a very common injury with no effective treatments.
 Many clinical trials on traumatic brain injury (TBI) have failed in the past due to knowledge gaps on the heterogeneity of patient profiles and limitations in clinical outcome measurements.

 Aim: This study aims to better understand TBI sub-types and to identify more precise outcome measures to facilitate how research is conducted on TBI.
 This study will use a novel analytic approach to advance knowledge about how to classify patients with TBI and measure outcomes, which could transform how neurobiological and treatment research of TBI is conducted and facilitate the identification of effective treatments.